 As required by the Internal Revenue Service (IRS), Form 1098-T is mailed by Jan.
 31 to all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year, January 1 – December 31.

 The 1098-T form is informational only and should not be considered as tax advice.
 It serves to alert students that they may be eligible for federal income tax education credits such as the Lifetime Learning Credit and the Hope Credit as part of their Federal Income Tax Return.
 IRS Publication 970, “Tax Benefits for Higher Education,” as well as Chapter 35 of IRS Publication 17, provide additional information on these credits.
 While it is a good starting point, the 1098-T, as designed and regulated by the IRS, does not contain all of the information needed to claim a tax credit.
 To determine the amount of qualified tuition and fees paid, and the amount of scholarships and grants received, a taxpayer should use their own financial records.
 There is no IRS requirement that you must claim the tuition and fees deduction or an education credit.
 Claiming education tax benefits is a voluntary decision for those who may qualify.

 Q: What is a 1098-T?

 A: The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
-Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts pertaining to qualified tuition and related expenses, and scholarships and/or grants, taxable or not.
-A 1098-T form must also be provided to each applicable student.
+Eligible educational institutions are required to submit the student’s name, address, taxpayer’s identification number (TIN), enrollment status, amounts paid for qualified expenses, and scholarships and/or grants.

 A: As required by the Internal Revenue Service (IRS), Form 1098-T is available by Jan.
 31 to all students who had reportable transactions during the previous calendar year.